Weather

 Station Prediction:

-Increasing clouds with little temperature change.
-Precip possible within 24 to 48 hrs
+Increasing clouds and warmer.
+Precip possible within 12 to 24 hrs Windy

 Rain Gauge Readings Click for Bridges, Crossings and Stream Rises River Heights